VR-Caps: A Virtual Environment for Capsule Endoscopy: Evaluated Tasks and Results

-To align the ground truth data and reconstructed surface, Iterative Closest Point (ICP) approach is employed after manually labelling a common polygon segment.
-To demonstrate the impact of synthetic data generated on VR-Caps, we evaluate the reconstructed surfaces using depth maps obtained from two different networks (i.e. with and without pre-training) as seen in \Cref{fig:3dReconstructionFigure}.
-We compare the predicted reconstructions for both synthetic data as well as EndoSLAM data which provides high resolution 3D depth maps obtained by a commercially available high precision 3D scanner.
-In terms of RMSE values, reconstructed surfaces of each observed organ instance obtained from pre-trained model demonstrated better alignment with corresponding ground truth data.
+In this work, we use a hybrid 3D reconstruction technique described in \Cref{algo:3D}.
+The fundamental steps are Otsu threshold based reflection detection, inpainting-based reflection suppression, feature matching, tracking based image stitching and non-Lambertian surface reconstruction.
+Feature point correspondences between frames are created using SIFT feature matching and RANSAC based pair elimination \citep{autostitch2,autostitch}.
+Then the surface reconstruction is performed using the depth images obtained from SC-SfMLearner network.
+To align the ground truth data and reconstructed surface, the ICP approach is employed after manually labelling a common polygon segment.
+To demonstrate the impact of synthetic data generated on VR-Caps, we evaluate the reconstructed surfaces using depth maps obtained from two different networks (with and without pre-training) as seen in \Cref{fig:3dReconstructionFigure}.
+We compare the predicted reconstructions for both synthetic and real data containing 3D ground-truth depth maps.
+In terms of RMSE values, reconstructed surfaces of observed organ instances obtained from pre-trained model demonstrates better alignment with corresponding ground truth data.
 Such that for the pre-trained model, the RMSE scores for small intestine and stomach are 0.93 and 2.26 [cm] and 0.80 and 0.92 [cm] in the case of synthetic data and real data respectively.
 Whereas, for the model where VR-Caps data is not used, the RMSE scores for small intestine and stomach are 1.69 and 2.45 [cm] and 1.11 and 1.30 [cm] for synthetic data and real porcine data respectively.
-Cloud-to-cloud distances for reconstruction processes are also provided in \Cref{fig:3dReconstructionFigure} as heatmap representation.
+Cloud-to-cloud distances for reconstruction processes are provided in \Cref{fig:3dReconstructionFigure} as heatmap representation.